Neighborhood Garage Door Service Expert Gives 7 Important Security Tips

 2. Familiarize yourself with the safety features

-Every garage door comes pre-installed with a number of safety features.
-Some of these are self evident and some not so obvious.
+Every garage door comes pre-installed with several safety features.
+Some of these are self-evident and some are not so obvious.
 The most important feature to look out for is the emergency release.
 This normally comes in form of a red handle which you can pull to manually disengage the motor.
 This feature is very important as you can use it to open the door if something malfunctions or if you lose power to the motor.

 3. Don’t walk under a moving door

 A lot of times, after driving out of the garage and you realize that you forgot something inside, you run back inside, under the door to pick up what you forgot.
 This is such a bad idea.
 Maybe you have done it on several occasions without any misfortune; it is still a bad and dangerous habit you need to stop at all costs.

 What if there is a bit of oil spill on the floor and you slip?
 You might fall under the descending door and get crushed.
 It also sets a bad example for children.
 When children see you running out and under a moving garage door, they will think it is safe for them to do that too.
 And while you can exit the garage quickly, children might be a bit slower to do so and this can result in a fatal accident.

 For your garage door to function properly, it must be constantly maintained.
 Take some time every month to look for springs, cables, rollers, and pulleys that show signs of wear and tear.
 If you discover any, do not attempt to remove or fix them yourself; engage the services of a specialist to look into it for you.